cakephp/docs/en/development/testing.rst

 Testing Tables
 ==============

-Let's say we already have our Articles Table class defeind in ``App/Model/Table/ArticlesTable.php``, and it looks like::
+Let's say we already have our Articles Table class defined in ``App/Model/Table/ArticlesTable.php``, and it looks like::

     namespace App\Model\Table;